sepich/pages/content/posts/2025/2025-03-27-ingress-nightmare.md

    That could be done with upstream images, and should prevent the RCE as described.
 But token is still there.
 4. **Use fork and separate**
    There is no need for Secrets access if you only want to validate `nginx.conf`.
 Create a fork, which only serves Webhook, and run it with separate KSA having no access to Secrets.
+5. **Ultimate separation**
+   Best solution would be to separate `controller` from `nginx` to 2 different containers in same Pod at least.
+But `reload` is a signal in nginx.
+So it would still require some `agent` forwarding signals in `nginx` container.
+Doable, but only make sense if it would be accepted upstream.

 ### The Workaround
 For now we end up with option #3, which is quick to do: